bccp/nbodykit/CONTRIBUTING.rst

 Even if you don't contribute to the nbodykit source code, if you have an application of nbodykit that is concise and interesting, please consider adding it to our :ref:`cookbook of recipes <cookbook>`.
-These recipes are designed to illustrate interesting use cases for other users to learn from.
+These recipes are designed to illustrate interesting uses of nbodykit for other users to learn from.

 Cookbook recipes should be in the form of Jupyter notebooks.
 See the `existing recipes <https://github.com/bccp/nbodykit/tree/master/docs/source/cookbook>`_ for examples.
 To submit a new recipe, add the notebook to the ``docs/source/cookbook`` directory and submit a new pull request.

+We appreciate any and all contributions!

 .. _nbodykit: https://github.com/bccp/nbodykit